-The written grievance shall be submitted to the Employer within thirty (30) calendar days of the occurrence of the alleged violation or within thirty (30) calendar days of when the home care worker or the Union could reasonably have been aware of the incident or occurrence giving rise to the grievance.
-Individual Provider grievances shall be submitted by email to labor.relations@ofm.wa.gov.
-Grievances as a result of employment or actions with the Consumer Directed Employer will be processed with the contact information provided in Step 1.
+The written grievance shall be submitted to the Employer within thirty (30) forty-five (45) calendar days of the occurrence of the alleged violation or within thirty (30) forty-five (45) calendar days of when the home care worker or the Union could reasonably have been aware of the incident or occurrence giving rise to the grievance.
+Individual Provider grievances shall be submitted by email to

 The Employer or the Employer's designee shall meet with the grievant and their Union representative within fourteen (14) calendar days of receipt of the written grievance, in order to discuss and resolve the grievance.
-Subsequent to this meeting, if the grievance remains unresolved, the Employer will provide a written response to the grievance by email within fourteen (14) calendar days from the date the parties met to discuss the grievance.
+Subsequent to this meeting, if the grievance remains unresolved, the Employer will provide a written response to the grievance by email within twenty-one (21) calendar days from the date the parties met to discuss the grievance.
 If the response does not resolve the grievance, the Union may, within fourteen (14) calendar days of receipt of the response, proceed to Step 4, Arbitration.